qifan-han/qifan-han.github.io/_pages/research.md

   <li>
     <a href="https://qifan-han.github.io/files/JMP.pdf">The Impact of Banning Online Gambling Livestreams: Evidence from Twitch.tv</a> <em>(Job Market Paper)</em>
     <ul class="subcontent">
-      <li> with Jasmine Yang and Andrey Simonov</li>
+      <li> <em>with Jasmine Yang and Andrey Simonov</em> </li>
       <li><span class="toggle-link" onclick="toggleAbstract('abstract1')">Abstract</span></li>
       <li id="abstract1" class="abstract">
         The necessity of content regulation on digital platforms, particularly concerning misinformation and harmful content, has sparked a growing debate.
-While many platforms have increasingly relied on self-regulation to address these issues, the effectiveness of such measures remains unclear, due to a potential misalignment between the incentives of the platforms and those of the regulators.
-We investigate the effectiveness and market consequences of self-regulation by studying Twitch's ban on online gambling livestreams in October 2022.
-We use a novel high-frequency panel dataset including top 6000 streamers to assess the policy impact, and leverage historical video clips, high-frequency stream titles and in-stream chats to detect banned content and streamers for identification.
-We find that the policy successfully decreased weekly gambling streams by 63.2% for streamers whose content were banned and a 12% among unbanned ones.
-However, it also resulted in a reduction of non-gambling content production, hurting content variety on the platform.
-Additionally, the policy had a larger impact on more popular streamers, driven by two underlying mechanisms: lower reliance on gambling content and concern for personal reputation.
-On the demand side, we find that the policy reduced total viewership and low-tier subscriptions among treated streamers but did not decrease revenue from their loyal viewers.
+While many platforms have increasingly relied on self-regulation to address these issues, the effectiveness of such measures remains uncertain, as platforms may prioritize profits over consumer protection, potentially leading to misaligned incentives with regulators.
+We investigate the effectiveness and market outcomes of content self-regulation by studying Twitch’s ban on online gambling livestreams in October 2022, using a novel high-frequency panel dataset covering the top 6,000 Twitch streamers.
+To identify banned content and streamers affected by the policy, we leverage video analysis on historical video clips, high-frequency stream titles, and in-stream chat analysis.
+To tackle key identification challenges, we use three causal estimators: two-way fixed effects DiD, Synthetic DiD, and the doubly-robust estimator of group-time average treatment effects, and propose a network analysis to construct valid treated and control groups.
+On the supply side, we find that the policy caused a reduction in weekly gambling streams by 63.2\% for streamers whose content was banned and 12.2\% for streamers whose content was not banned.
+However, the policy also decreased non-gambling streams as an unintended cost for the platform, resulting in an overall reduction in content production and diversity.
+Additionally, the more popular streamers experienced a higher content reduction, driven by two underlying mechanisms: lower reliance on gambling content and concerns for reputation.
+On the demand side, we find that the policy only reduced total viewership and low-tier subscriptions, with revenue from loyal viewers unaffected.
+We discuss the implications of Twitch’s policy ban and the broader practices of content self-regulation on platforms in general.
       </li>
     </ul>
   </li>